BackendExpert/secure-mern/README.md

-- just install the via npm
+## 📦 Installation

+- Install using npm:

 ```bash